 The Adventures in Education site offers resources on a range of higher education topics such as studying for entrance exams, filling out your college application and how to budget for college costs.

-Discover all that UNT has to offer, from our 214 high-quality degree programs to our Mean Green football team who took home the Heart of Dallas Bowl championship.
+Discover all that UNT has to offer, from our 218 high-quality degree programs to our NCAA Division I Mean Green football team.

 Sponsored by the U.S. Department of Labor, this website provides tools to help you explore careers and match your strengths with occupations.

 This website offers resources to help you prepare for a successful transition to college through programs and services in college readiness and college success.

 Compare College TX is a mobile-friendly, interactive website targeted to parents, students and high school advisors to help answer questions that matter most to prospective students.

 Learn the financial aid basics for UNT and how to apply for it and various scholarships and how financial need is determined.

 Generation TX brings students, parents, teachers and community leaders together to support this generation of Texas students by offering guidance on the steps to take on the path to college and career success.